Spec-Driven Development Automation

 Output Format Markdown YAML (machine-readable)

-Validation Manual review Automatic with retry logic
+Validation Checklist/agent-driven review Programmatic validation with retry logic

 License